jeaye/blog.jeaye.com/_posts/2016-06-29-encrypted-arch-linux.md

 ---
 title: Installing Arch Linux with a fully-encrypted disk
-tags: [arch, linux, tutorial, security, encryption, disk]
+tags: [arch, linux, tutorial, security, privacy, encryption, disk]
 ---

 On a typical GNU/Linux install, you won't have disk encryption.
 Though you're a